 “We started asking family members, 'Where was his wife buried?’
-And nobody knew anything about it,” James says.
+And nobody knew anything about it,” James said.

 “Everybody we talked to said, ‘Oh, she just wandered off one day!’”
-Annetta says.
+Annetta said.
 “I said, ‘She didn’t wander off!’”

 So one day in the 1980s — they’re not exactly sure when — Annetta and James’ dad, Bruce, went to the Austin History Center to look through the cemetery records to see if they could find where Lavinia was buried.
 They spent hours at it, poring over the old documents.